hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 ### OpenDA configuration

-(ToDo: outdated, HydPyStochModelFactory instead ofBBStochModelFactory)
+(ToDo: outdated, describe HydPyStochModelFactory instead of BBStochModelFactory)

 OpenDA must be configured and run as usual via its main _.oda_ file.